juliankahlert/ai-codereviewer/README.md

+# Fork of `AI Code Reviewer`

+This `stable` branch builds the original `main` branch plus some curated MRs from the original repo.
+---

 # AI Code Reviewer

 AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on